LShafer/leaflet-earthquakes/README.md

 * Add a number of base maps to choose from as well as create two overlays (one for earthquakes and one for fault lines) that can be turned on and off independently.

-* Add layer controls to our map.
+* Add layer controls to the map.

 - - -